awsdocs/amazon-vpc-user-guide/doc_source/vpc-sharing.md

 ### Participant resources<a name="vpc-participant-permissions"></a>

-Participants can create, manage, and delete resources in a shared VPC\.
-Participants own the resources that they create in the VPC, such as EC2 instances, Amazon RDS databases, and Elastic Load Balancing load balancers\.

-Participants can view the details of resources that the VPC owners are responsible for, such as route tables and network ACLs, but they can't modify them\.
-Participants can't view or modify resources that belong to other participant accounts\.
-Participants can create flow log subscriptions only for the network interfaces that they own\.
+Participants can create a limited set of VPC resources in a shared VPC\.
+For example, participants can create network interfaces, security groups, and flow logs for the network interfaces that they own\.

+Participants can modify or delete only the resources in a shared VPC that they created\.
+For example, participants can associate or disassociate IP addresses with the network interfaces that they created and add or remove rules from the security groups that they created\.

+Participants can describe resources in a shared VPC that they did not create\.
+This is so that they can effectively use the shared VPC\.
+For example, participants can describe the VPC and its subnets, security groups, route tables, network ACLs, gateways, network interfaces, and DHCP option sets\.

-Participants can reference security groups that belong to other participants or the owner as follows:
+Participants can create rules in the security groups that they own that reference security groups that belong to other participants or the owner as follows:

 ```
 account-number/security-group-id